kateapault/home-hub/README.md

 `npm run dev`

+## Troubleshooting notes
+The front end MQTT subscription disconnects on error, and sometimes this swallows the error message

 # ongoing notes
 - for some reason specifying localhost & port 1883 for both vue and python renders them unable to connect, but leaving them off allows connection